 Alert on LAN generates notifications when POST fails during a Wake on LAN attempt, the computer is disconnected from the network, or when the computer is unplugged from the electrical outlet.
-In models with a chassis-intrusion detector, Alert on LAN generates notifications when the cover has been removed.
-For more information about anti-intrusion features, see "Chassis-intrusion detector" on page 32.
 Alert on LAN can be integrated with network-management software such as LANClient Control Manager $^{\text{\tiny M}}$ and IBM Netfinity Manager.